chenweida6220/chenweida6220/Portfolio Items/README.md

 <a name="readme-top"></a>

 # 🗺 Wei's Portfolio
 Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+Explore my work in data and beyond.

 ## 📚 Table of Contents
 - [Tableau](#tableau)